SeeSharpOpenSource/SeeSharpTools/README.md

 - **PathControl:** Directory selection or input control.
 - **ScrollingText:** Text display control with special scrolling effect.
 - **ViewController** Control for GUI control linkage.
 The control can switch property "Enable" and "Visible" for now.

+---
+### SeeSharpTools.JY.Graph3D
+This library provides some 3D data visualization winform controls.
+The classes in this library is listed below:

+- **SurfaceGraph:** 3D graph for matrix data visualization.
+Support 3D mode and intensity graph mode.

+---
+### SeeSharpTools.JY.Localization
+This library provides GUI localization functions.
+The classes in this library is listed below:

+- **Localization:** Provides localization functions for the controls in winform application.

+---
+### SeeSharpTools.JY.File
+This library provides data persistance function for array datas.
+The classes in this library is listed below:

+- **AnalogWaveformFile:** Provides data persistance function with *.wvf files.
+WVF file is a customized file type that can save multiple parameters of waveform data including: SampleRate, ChannelCount, Card Name and etc.
+- **CsvHandler:** Provides data persistance function with csv file.
+This class can help developers manipulate csv in a easier ways: It takes only one line of code to implement the data write and read with csv file.
+- **BinHandler:** Provides data persistance function with binary file.
+This class can help developers manipulate binary file in a easier ways: It takes only one line of code to implement the data write and read with binary file.
+- **IniHandler:** Provides ini file read and write functions.

+### SeeSharpTools.JY.Report
+This library provides common report components.
+The classes in this library is listed below:

+- **ExcelReport:** Provides report function by xlsx/xls file type.
+- **WordReport:** Provides report function by docx/doc file type.
+- **Logger:** *[static class]* Provides common log functions.

+---
+### SeeSharpTools.JY.ThreadSafeQueue
+This library provides Thread-safe queue containers.
+The classes in this library is listed below:

+- **ThreadSafeQueue:** Queue that store *reference* of object.
+All the elements are saved as object type.
+Developers need to convert the dequeue element to its true type before using.
+- **CircularQueue:** Queue that store the value type data.
+Datas added to the queue will be fully copied.
+This is an template container that can support any value type except string.
+An exception will be raised when the datas to added exceed the capacity of the queue.

+---
+### SeeSharpTools.JY.Sensors
+This library provides the data convert function for common sensors.
+The classes in this library is listed below:

+- **DisplacementSensor:** Provides the data convert function for linear displacement transducer.
+- **LoadCell:** Provides the data convert function for loadCell.
+- **RTD:** Provides the data convert function for RTD.
+- **Thermistor:** Provides the data convert function for Thermistor.
+- **Thermocouple:** Provides the data convert function for Thermocouple.

+---
+### SeeSharpTools.JY.TCP
+This library provides the data transfer function through ethernet.
+The classes in this library is listed below:

+- **JYTCPServer:** TCP server manipulation classes for data transfer.
+- **JYTCPClient:** TCP client manipulation classes for data transfer.

+---
+### SeeSharpTools.JY.Database
+This library provides common manipulation function for mainstream Database including: Mysql, SQL server, Access and etc. The classes in this library is listed below:

+- ** DbOperation:** Provides common manipulation function like Add, Deletion, Modification for mainstream DataBase.

+---
+### SeeSharpTools.JY.Audio
+This library provides some audio test related functions like: Audio test waveform generation, Audio system performance evaluate algorithms and etc. *This is a beta version library as the unmanaged library referenced by this library alway crisis unexpectedly.*